Twins vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 37 hits with 11 doubles, nine home runs, 24 walks and 24 RBI.
-He's also stolen one base.
+- Mookie Betts has put up 37 hits with 11 doubles, nine home runs and 25 walks.
+He has driven in 24 runs with one stolen base.

 Betts Recent Games